dmobrienllc/hw13-ecommerce-back-end/README.md

 ECommerce back-end application facilitating management of Category, Product, Product Tags, and their relationships.
 Application is hosted on an express/node server with data stored in a proprietary MySql database.
+We also use the 'Insomnia' application to exercise URLs for testing and demonstration purposes.

 ### Screenshot
 ![Image text](./images/finished-screenshot.png)